Francis College of Engineering

 The College has active chapters of professional engineering and engineering honor societies in all major engineering disciplines, as well as the National Society of Black Engineers, Society of Women Engineers, Society of Hispanic Professional Engineers, and Tau Beta Pi - the national engineering honor society.
 In addition, Student Advisory Councils in each Department provide direct feedback to each Department Chair, and the College’s Engineering Student Council helps foster a sense of community in the students by planning and directing social functions and advising.
 Student participation in these societies and groups is strongly encouraged.

-For more information, visit the College of Engineering website.
+For more information, visit the Francis College of Engineering website.